LinguaLatina/textbook/docs/topics/unit1/principalparts/index.md

 - mittō, mittĕre, mīsī, missus - to send
 - sum, esse, fuī, futūrus - to be (**irregular**)
 - veniō, venīre, vēnī, ventus - to come
-- videō, vidēre, vīdī, visus - to see;
+- videō, vidēre, vīdī, visus - to see

 ### Looking for patterns